-2.5.31.
-A new development proposal should demonstrate how it relates to existing pedestrian and cycle routes.
-Any available opportunities should be taken to provide new, or improve existing, convenient, safe and direct links for pedestrians and cyclists to local facilities and surrounding countryside.
+- 2.5.31.
+As appropriate to their scale nature and location, development proposal should demonstrate how they relate to existing pedestrian and cycle routes. - 2.5.32.
+Where practicable, opportunities should be taken to provide new, or improve existing, direct links for pedestrians and cyclists to local facilities and surrounding countryside.